 The decentralized cloud based model is so prevalent that the term XaaS or anything as a service has come into usage, since one cloud farm may host multiple IaaS or PaaS along with a few SaaS providers and customers may have their data and applications running in several different data centers.

 Open source software has been one of the linchpins of the internet thanks to Linux servers with uptimes that are a rounding error away from 100%.
 Open source software alternatives to games and Microsoft Office have long been inferior substitutes, but they are maturing and rivaling the corporate backed products.
 Open source software is also expanding into far more niches.
 MySQL rivals Oracle while Drupal and WordPress support blogging platforms.
 Open source artificial intelligence, data mining, simulation, data visualization, bioinformatics and risk management tools are in widespread use.
 Open source tools for human resources management and ERP are available if not as widely used.
+Check out the latest Opensource ERP Comparison.

 Software Escrow Services as Risk Management